mayitaq2030-png/projectsuperstore.github.io/README.md

 ### Business Problem

-<p style="text-align: justify;"> The company lacked a unified and interactive performance dashboard that could consolidate sales, profit, and customer segmentation data.
+<p align="justify"> The company lacked a unified and interactive performance dashboard that could consolidate sales, profit, and customer segmentation data.
 Decision-makers needed clear visibility into regional trends, high-value categories, and YoY performance to support strategic planning and operational optimization. </p>

 #### Order completion for chart